21 Top Belize Packing List Items for 2023 + What to Wear & NOT to Bring

 View on Amazon.com ➜

-Believe it or not, toilets are not quite as modern or even as easy to find in many parts of Belize.
+Believe it or not, toilets are not quite as modern (or even as easy to find) in many parts of Belize.
 With this in mind, I recommend bringing this female urination device to help ensure that when you have to go, you can.
-It is an extremely handy item to have with you in so many world regions, and it’s highly-rated and very easy to use.
+It is an extremely handy item to have with you in so many world regions and is a hygienic way to pee outside without having to squat awkwardly.

 urination cup